-Fast Retailing, the parent company of Uniqlo, is hoping to drive international growth and improve its supply chain management through RFID technology.
+Fast Retailing, the parent company of Uniqlo, hopes to drive international growth and improve its supply chain management through RFID technology.

 He also believes that RFID technology is the key to making a great in-person customer experience, as it is used in their stores for self-checkout services, among others.